Big skate

-The big skate (Beringraja binoculata) is the largest species of skate (family Rajidae) in the waters off North America.
+The big skate (Beringraja binoculata) is the largest species of skate (family Rajidae) in the waters off North America, and the third largest skate overall (after the flapper skate, Dipturus intermedius and the blue skate, D. batis).
 They are found along the Pacific Coast from Alaska to Baja California, typically from the intertidal zone to a depth of 120 m, and feed on benthic invertebrates and small fishes.
 They are unusual among skates in that their egg cases may contain up to seven eggs each.
 This species is one of the most commercially important skates off California and is sold for food.

 Taxonomy

 This species was described by Charles Frédéric Girard in 1855; its specific epithet binoculata is derived from the Latin bi meaning "two", and oculatus meaning "eyed", referring to the two prominent eyespots on its wings.
 Girard also described what would later be determined to be a junior synonym of B. binoculata, R. cooperi, based on notes made by James G. Cooper on a decaying big skate found ashore near the entrance of Shoalwater Bay, Washington.
 In some older literature, this species is placed in the genus Dipturus.
 In 2012, the big skate was moved from Raja to the new genus Beringraja together with the mottled skate (B. pulchra).